fetchai/agents-aea/docs/acn-internals.md

 ### ACN Envelope Entrance: Agent -> Peer

-In this section, we will describe the interaction protocols between agents and peers for the messages sent by the agent to the ACN network.
+In this section, we will describe the interaction protocols between agents and peers for the messages sent by the agent to the ACN network;
+in particular, the communication from the contact peer of an agent to the agent.

 The following diagram explains the exchange of messages on entering an envelope in the ACN.